 We produced a fundraising campaign with the Colorado Village Collaborative that secured funds and increased donor engagement to provide housing for those experiencing homelessness in Denver.
 The campaign inspired the community to not only give but also start their own fundraisers to support a tiny home village for women.

 By sharing Rhonda’s story through a campaign web page and through cohesive multi-channel communications, we began to engage the community and create direct response appeals that began to stir up a whirlwind of generosity.
-The campaign surpassed its initial goal of $22,000 to build an initial home, which then raised over $55,000 in 6 months through peer-to-peer fundraising.
+The campaign surpassed its initial goal of $22,000 to build a home, which then raised over $55,000 in 6 months through peer-to-peer fundraising.
 This campaign provided a needed boost to the movement; creating social proof to raise funds from major donors, engage the community, and build the capacity of the organization.

 WATCH RHONDA’S STORY FROM DESPAIR TO HOPE

 “It was like a reason to live.
 It was a flourishing time in my life.
 I just felt good about myself.
 I just felt a sense of belonging…”

 Rhonda’s story is the beginning of Denver’s second tiny home village for those experiencing homelessness.

 “The campaign that we built, under Patrick’s leadership, highlighted themes that emerged directly from the words and experiences of villagers of the previous tiny home village.
 Our constituency then responded to the message by launching their own fundraisers that would go towards our funding goals.
 Patrick’s work is thoughtful, creative, and crisp.
 He communicates messages clearly through multiple mediums in a way that connects with human beings.”